LSSTDESC/qp/docs/advanced_usage/parameterizations.md

 # Parameterizations

-This covers details of each of the parameterizations.

-- should include plots
+There are currently four main supported parameterizations in `qp`.

+Below are detailed descriptions of each of the main supported parameterizations, including their data structures, converting to those parameterizations, and so on.

 ## Histogram

+The

 - figure of what an example of this parameterization looks like
 - how to make an ensemble of histograms